Mattiads1/CRPS-Net/README.md

 # CRPS-Net
-CRPS-Net: A Novel Framework for AI-assisted Meteo-Marine Ensemble Forecasting
+Cavaiola, Mattia and Lagomarsino-Oneto, Daniele and Mazzino, Andrea, Crps-Net: A Novel  Framework for Ai-Assisted Meteo-Marine Ensemble Forecasting.
+Available at SSRN: https://ssrn.com/abstract=5081601 or http://dx.doi.org/10.2139/ssrn.5081601

 - The 'requirements.txt' file contains all the python libraries needed to use our loss function.
   Versions shown refer to the date of release: December 21, 2024.